-This is one of the questions I get asked most frequently, what is the best time of year to walk the Camino de Santiago.
-Usually though people are asking about the Camino Frances to Santiago, and for that reason that is the route this post refers to.
+This is one of the questions I get asked most frequently.
+Usually, people are asking about the most popular route, that is the Camino Frances, to Santiago, and for that reason that is the route, this post refers to.

 Quick Weather Guide

 - January – cold, snow on hills & mountains

 - February – cold, snow on mountains

 - April – a great time to walk

 - May – one of the best times

 - July – very hot

 - September – warm and mild